Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 - ### Centralized Business Logic

-  Value objects shine brightest when they centralize the business logic that manipulates the values.
+  Value objects shine brightest,
+  When they centralize the business logic,
+  That manipulates the values.

   The cohesive logic is implemented in one place and is easy to test.

 - ### Intuitive